Carola Standertskjöld: Jazz singer

 Carola had a deep voice and an accosting manner without frills, concentrated on the phrasing.
 Her storytelling technique was accompanied by the grooviness of her supporting orchestras, co-produced by her.
 Partially, the style was inspired by American jazz singers of the 1950s.
 Simultaneously, it was in the spirit of the modal jazz scene going down in Europe in the 1960s.
 Mostly, Carola's jazz repertoire consisted in idiosyncratic versions of American songs.
 Examples include "Just Give Me Time" by Francy Boland and Jimmy Woode, "So Long, Big Time" by Dory Langdon and Harold Arlen, and "Lonely Woman" by Margo Guryan and Ornette Coleman.
 Carola's most famous track in the genre was the swinging "The Flame" composed and arranged by Esa Pethman and lyrics by Carola herself.

 Pop singer

-Utilizing her international experience, Carola performed in nine languages, including Finnish, Swedish, German, French, Italian, English, and Spanish.
+Using her international experience, Carola performed in nine languages, including Finnish, Swedish, German, French, Italian, English, and Spanish.
 She interpreted chanson, schlager, jazz, blues, soul, and folk music.